MakC-Ukr/forta-bot-deployer/README.md

-# Forta agent deployement agent
+# Forta bot deployement bot

 ## Description

-This agent detects transactions with deployments of Forta agents
+This bot detects transactions with deployments of Forta bots

 ## Supported Chains
 - Polygon
 ## Alerts

 - FAD-0
-  - Fired when a transaction contains the Nethermind deployer deploys a Forta agent
+  - Fired when a transaction contains the Nethermind deployer deploys a Forta bot
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata is empty